OnilLekshman93/git-repo-lister/README.md

 # | Details
 --- | ---
 Description | Controls the route and it is the bootstrapping component(default).
-Initializes the `octokit` instance.
-Services | GithubService
+Services | None
 Test cases | None

 #### `RepoListComponent`